15 dark academia books: Gothic novels of obsession, secrets, and scholarship

 Find a copy → Bookshop.org | Amazon

 A detective goes undercover as a murdered woman whose identity she shares, infiltrating the dead woman’s graduate student household in rural Ireland.
-French is the best prose stylist on this list.
+For me, French is the strongest prose stylist on this list.
 A group that has built a life outside ordinary time becomes harder to leave than to question.

 Find a copy → Bookshop.org | Amazon